9.5 Union Risk, Labor Relations, and Workforce Trust

 • Monitor trust indicators after action, not only during a campaign.

-Also be skeptical of an answer that says HR should stay out because labor relations is a legal matter.
-HR owns the people system that created or failed to address the concerns.
-Counsel can define boundaries, but HR must help leaders build a respectful employee relations strategy.
+Be skeptical of shortcuts in the answer choices.
+Terminating organizers, closing a facility to avoid representation, interrogating employees, or promising benefits tied to voting no are not senior judgment — they are ULPs that create legal and reputational risk while confirming distrust.
+Also be skeptical of the answer that says HR should stay out because labor is a legal matter.
+Counsel defines boundaries, but HR owns the people system that created or failed to address the concerns, so HR must lead a respectful employee relations strategy.

-When ranking choices, choose the option that reduces risk by improving trust and governance.
-The best answer usually combines legal consultation, leader preparation, employee listening, operational correction, and disciplined communication.
+When ranking choices, pick the option that reduces risk by improving trust and governance: it usually combines legal consultation, leader preparation, employee listening, operational correction, and disciplined communication.

 Test Your Knowledge